Komitee gegen den Vogelmord e. V.

 Fake breeder rings

-The Committee (CABS) is growing fast.
-In 1980, we launched a campaign against bird trapping in Belgium and in 1981 the migratory bird hunting in the German Wadden Sea became a particular focus.
-In addition to this we campaigned against the annual pigeon shooting contest in Florence (Tuscany), in which during a single weekend, 3,000 pigeons were shot down by "Sport shooters", our protest led to a ban on this massacre in 1984.
+The Committee Against Bird Slaughter (CABS) was growing rapidly.
+In 1980 we launched a campaign against bird trapping in Belgium, and migratory bird hunting in the German Wadden Sea becomes a major focus in 1981.
+A protest action against the annual pigeon shooting competition in Florence (Tuscany), in which 3,000 carrier pigeons were routinely shot by "sport shooters" during a weekend, also begins in 1981 and resulted with a ban on this massacre in 1984.

-Captive finches are used as cage birds in Germany.
-In addition to the Italy campaign, most of our energy during the early eighties focused on the issues around the wild bird trade.
-In Germany, there are many bird lovers who not only captive breed domestic finches as ‘exchange birds’ but trapping of wild birds with nets was/is also prevalent.
-The catch is even allowed in part, but only as a "blood refresher" of the breeding base to maintain genetic health in the captive populations.
-However, these ‘restrictions’ provide many bird breeders with a driver to fuel the pet trade.
-Goldfinches, Bullfinches, Hawfinches and Crossbills are all subjects to profitable business.
+In addition to the work in Italy, much of our energy at the beginning of the 1980s focused on the issues around illegal wild bird trade.
+In Germany, there were many "bird lovers" who not only breed and keep native finches as house birds, but also trapped them with nets.
+Trapping was even allowed in some cases, but only to refresh the genetic health of captive bred populations.
+However, these ‘restrictions’ provide many bird breeders with a driver to fuel the so-called pet trade.
+Bullfinches and goldfinches, hawfinches and crossbills are a profitable business.

-In order to put a stop to the illegal trade, CABS members undertook covert monitoring within the trading scene, buying birds as evidence and having the birds examined by experts to determine their origin.
-As came to light, the domestic market is almost swamped with wild birds.
-With counterfeit rings, the birds appeared ‘legal’ by their captors.
-Many of the finches bore injuries to their legs and toes where illegal traders forced narrow real rings onto the legs.
+In order to put a stop to the illegal trade, CABS members conducted undercover research within the trading scene, buying birds as evidence and having the birds examined by experts to determine their origin.
+It is becoming increasingly clear that the local bird markets were swamped with wild birds.
+With counterfeit rings, the birds appear to ‘legal’ by the trappers, but many of the birds bore injuries to their legs and toes where the traders would force narrow ‘real’ rings onto their legs.

 1985-1989 Bird Guards in danger